 15 Fastest Growing Vegetables

-Even though these plants already grow fast, there are some out of the ordinary ways to get a harvest earlier than usual!
+Note that even though these plants already grow fast (and most of them are truly easy to grow vegetables as well), there are some out of the ordinary ways to get a harvest earlier than usual!

 Did you know?
 Those "baby carrots" in the store aren't really young carrots at all?
 That's right--they are actually sculpted carrots!

 You can, however, skip the sculpting and grow your own baby carrots in about 50 days, or full size carrots in about 70.
 Shorter varieties grow faster than long ones.
 "Black Spanish", "Danvers 126 Half Long" and "Little Finger" mature faster than most varieties.

 If you want something fast to grow, try radishes!
 Radishes are ready to harvest anywhere from 22 to 50 days after planting.

 Growing tip: Plant radishes close to other larger slower growing plants like tomatoes.
 By the time the larger plants are large enough to cast a lot of shade, you'll likely already have harvested 2 crops of radishes!